Values at Windmill

 - The value of the month will be shared with parents.

-Through high expectations, we endeavour to instil a passion for life-long learning by fostering a respect for self, others and the environment.
+Through high expectations, we endeavour to instil in our learners a positive attitude that feeds a passion for life-long learning, a respect for self, others, diversity and the environment.
 We will deliver an inclusive curriculum that inspires, nurtures and develops the talents of all our learners.
-By establishing a welcoming, safe and innovative community that empowers learners to think and work creatively, Windmill L.E.A.D.
-Academy will support children to become successful citizens, capable of adapting to the ever-changing world.
+By establishing a welcoming, safe and innovative community, that empowers learners to think and work creatively both independentlyand in teams, Windmill L.E.A.D.
+Academy will support children to become successful, honest citizens, capable of adapting to the ever-changing world.

-We want children to develop resilience and independence in all academic and social domains that can be transferred to the wider world.
-Windmill learners will be ambitious, confident builders of their own futures; critical thinkers with adaptable outlooks, which will enable them to enrich their lives and the lives of others around them.
+We want children to develop resilience and independence in all academic and social domains that can be transferred to the wider world in a respectful way.
+Windmill learners will be leaders of their own learning; kind, ambitious andconfident builders of their futures.
+They will be critical thinkers who are reflective, which will enable them to have the courage to enrich their lives and the lives of others around them.

 Windmill L.E.A.D.
 Academy exists to create a community of learners that have respect and integrity at the core of their being.